d3cod3/GAmuza/README.md

 The original idea was to make creative coding easier; then, usually jumping from [Processing](http://www.processing.org) to [OF](http://www.openframeworks.cc), always trying new libraries/addons, the desire was, having OF with a Processing like IDE, + a bunch of GUI modules to avoid the technical programming stuff like Computer Vision, Audio Analysis, Arduino communication, etc..

-So, this is it, this is GAmuza, made with OF, inspired by Processing, binding the (almost) entire OF language v.0.7.4 with his official addons included, the entire OpenGL 1.1 language, a bunch of other addons (list [here](https://github.com/d3cod3/GAmuza/blob/master/bindedAddons)), and the small GAmuza framework of functions and GUI modules to make creative coding a lot more easier, all of it embedded into a slight modified Lua scripting environment.
+So, this is it, this is GAmuza, made with OF, inspired by Processing, binding the (almost) entire OF language v.0.8.4 with his official addons included, the entire OpenGL 1.1 language, a bunch of other addons , and the small GAmuza framework of functions and GUI modules to make creative coding a lot more easier, all of it embedded into a slight modified Lua scripting environment.

 # Licence

 The code in this repository is available under the [MIT License](https://secure.wikimedia.org/wikipedia/en/wiki/Mit_license).

-Copyright (c) [04/06/2013] [Emanuele Mazza]
+Copyright (c) [2008-2015] [Emanuele Mazza]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: